clockblocker/deutsch_mindmap/Worter/K/Kampfstellung.md

 1. [[Kampf]] (fight, battle)
 2. [[Stellung]] (position, stance)

-It describes a specific military positioning or arrangement of troops or equipment during a conflict or potential combat situation.
+It describes a specific military positioning or arrangement of troops or equipment during a conflict or potential combat situation., [[s1 e1]]